 - Probiotics in 2021 - Science, Regulation, and Marketplace

-Speakers: George Paraskevakos, Executive Director, IPA; Mary Ellen Sanders, Ph.D., Consultant, Dairy & Food Culture Technologies
+Speakers: George Paraskevakos, Executive Director, International Probiotics Association; Mary Ellen Sanders, Ph.D., Consultant, Dairy & Food Culture Technologies

 Probiotic products are increasingly being used for a number of possible health benefits.
 In this session, experts in the field will cover the most recent science supporting the use of probiotics for a number of different conditions as well as discuss important aspects for the determination of probiotic quality.